-Interest on the Notes is excludable from gross income of the registered owners thereof for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax; however, such interest is taken into account in determining the annual adjusted financial statement income of applicable corporations (as defined in Section 59(k) of the Internal Revenue Code of 1986, as amended (the "Code")) for the purpose of computing the alternative minimum tax imposed on corporations.
-The opinion set forth in the preceding sentence is subject to the condition that the School District comply with all requirements of the Code that must be satisfied subsequent to the issuance of the Notes in order that interest thereon be (or continue to be) excludable from gross income for federal income tax purposes.
-Failure to comply with certain of such requirements may cause interest on the Notes to be included in gross income for federal income tax purposes retroactive to the date of issuance of the Notes.
+Interest on the Series 2025A Bonds (including any original discount property allocable to an owner thereof) is excludable from gross income of the registered owners thereof for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax; however, such interest is taken into account in determining the annual adjusted financial statement income of applicable corporations (as defined in Section 59(k) of the Internal Revenue Code of 1986, as amended (the "Code")) for the purpose of computing the alternative minimum tax imposed on corporations.
+The opinion set forth in the preceding sentence is subject to the condition that the School District comply with all requirements of the Code that must be satisfied subsequent to the issuance of the Series 2025A Bonds in order that interest thereon be (or continue to be) excludable from gross income for federal income tax purposes.
+Failure to comply with certain of such requirements may cause interest on the Series 2025A Bonds to be included in gross income for federal income tax purposes retroactive to the date of issuance of the Series 2025A Bonds.
 The Board has covenanted to comply with all such requirements.
-We express no opinion regarding other federal tax consequences arising with respect to the Notes.
+We express no opinion regarding other federal tax consequences arising with respect to the Series 2025A Bonds.

-The Notes and the interest thereon are exempt from all state, county, school district, municipal and all other taxes or assessments of the State of South Carolina, except inheritance, estate, transfer or certain franchise taxes.
-Interest paid on the Notes is currently subject to the tax imposed on banks by Section 12-11-20 of the Code of Laws of South Carolina 1976, as amended, which is enforced by the South Carolina Department of Revenue and Taxation as a franchise tax.
-The opinion of Bond Counsel is limited to the laws of the State of South Carolina and federal tax laws.
-No opinion is rendered by Bond Counsel concerning the taxation of the Notes or the interest thereon under the laws of any other jurisdiction.
+The Series 2025A Bonds and the interest thereon (including any original discount property allocable to an owner thereof) are exempt from all state, county, school district, municipal and all other taxes or assessments of the State of South Carolina, except inheritance, estate, transfer or certain franchise taxes.
+It should be noted, however, that Section 12-11-20 of the Code of Laws of South Carolina 1976, as amended, imposes upon every bank engaged in business in the State a fee or franchise tax computed on the entire net income of such bank, which includes interest paid on the Series 2025A Bonds.
+We express no opinion regarding other state tax consequences arising with respect to the Series 2025A Bonds.

-We express no opinion herein regarding the accuracy, adequacy or completeness of the Official Statement dated , 2024 relating to the Notes.
+We express no opinion herein regarding the accuracy, adequacy or completeness of the Official Statement dated , 2025 relating to the Series 2025A Bonds.
 This opinion is given as of the date hereof and we assume no obligation to revise or supplement this opinion to reflect any facts or circumstances that may hereafter come to our attention, or any changes in law that may hereafter occur.

-It is to be understood that the obligations of the School District under the Notes and the Resolution, and the enforceability thereof, may be subject to judicial discretion, the valid exercise of the sovereign police powers of the State of South Carolina and of the constitutional powers of the United States of America, and applicable bankruptcy, insolvency, reorganization, moratorium and other laws affecting creditors rights.
+It is to be understood that the obligations of the School District under the Series 2025A Bonds and the Resolution, and the enforceability thereof, may be subject to judicial discretion, the valid exercise of the sovereign police powers of the State of South Carolina and of the constitutional powers of the United States of America, and applicable bankruptcy, insolvency, reorganization, moratorium and other laws affecting creditors rights.

-We have examined the executed Note No. R-1 of said issue, and in our opinion, its form and execution are in due form of law.
+We have examined the executed Bond No. R-1 of said issue, and in our opinion, its form and execution are in due form of law.